Placeholder Image

 • The average cost of tuition, room, and board at an in-state university is $80,360.

-• So our Communications major will break-even on their investment in about 5.3 years.
+• So, our communications major will break even on their investment in about 5.3 years.

-• will break even in 3.2, and the most lucrative undergraduate
+• business, the most popular major, will break even in 3.2,

-• major of all, Engineering, will pay for itself in just 2 years!
+• and the most lucrative undergraduate major of all, engineering, will pay for itself in just 2 years.

-• Okay, but what about graduate school?
+• OK, but what about graduate school?

-• While it's true that some postgraduate degrees can push your income into the next tax bracket
+• While it's true that some post-graduate degrees can push your income into the next tax bracket, these percentages don't tell the whole story.

 • Take law school.

-• The average law student graduates with somewhere between $85,000 and $125,000 in extra debt
+• The average law student graduates with somewhere between $85,000 and $125,000 in extra debt on top of their undergraduate loans.

-• While the top students at the most prestigious universities can pull down big bucks right
+• While the top students at the most prestigious universities can pull down big bucks right away, they're in the minority.

 • Almost half of law grads earn a median starting salary of only $65,000 a year.